 Homework, Spelling, Reading and Maths Support

-In Mountaineers', reading books are usually changed once a week.
-Children are given three books for the week and a 'bedtime story book' to share.
+In Shooting Stars', reading books are usually changed once a week.
+Children are given two books for the week.
 Children receive a house point if they read three times.

 Please comment in the diary when your child reads so new books can be given.

 Each child also has a Guided Reading session once a week, in addition to daily Phonics work.

 Please see documents aiming to support you at home below, including sentence ladders, handwriting sheets and general information.

 As well as reading with fluency it is crucial children read with understanding.
 Please find suggested questions below.
 These can be used alongside any text, not just school reading books.

 - Children should read at least three times weekly – more often ideally.
 Read in a quiet room free from distractions.